puzzle/ansible-training/content/en/docs/12/05/_index.en.md

 `tox` is a Python test-automation framework, which allows you to run tests in different environments.
 When we created the collection using the `ansible-creator` tool, it created a `tox-ansible.ini` file which we can use as a tox configuration.

-In this file, we can configure what Python versions and Ansible versions to preform test against.
+In this file, we can configure what Python versions and Ansible versions to perform test against.
 This can be very powerful especially when running extensive CI pipelines.
-We will focus however, on our local Python and Ansible versions for now.
+However, we will focus on our local Python and Ansible versions for now.
 Try to solve the following tasks:

 1. Can you list all available tests?